-Licensed practical nurses who graduated from an approved program and who hold the appropriate credentials to administer medications may be admitted to the LPN-ADN program option.
+Licensed practical nurses who graduated from a PN program that has full approval and who hold the appropriate credentials to administer medications may be admitted to the LPN-ADN program option.
 They must hold an unrestricted PN license.
 LPN applicants for advanced placement must complete the following requirements in the outlined sequence.